Verizon beats estimates and raises Vodafone pressure

 The operator said its wireless service margin of 50.4 percent based on earnings before interest, taxes, depreciation and amortization was a record high.
 Expectations had ranged from 48.5 percent to 49.9 percent, according to four analysts polled by Reuters.

-In comparison, its biggest rival AT&T Inc (T.N), which reports first-quarter 2013 results on April 23, posted a wireless margin of 41.6 percent in the year-ago quarter.
+In comparison, its biggest rival AT&T Inc, which reports first-quarter 2013 results on April 23, posted a wireless margin of 41.6 percent in the year-ago quarter.

 Verizon also stuck by its previous forecast for a full-year 2013 wireless margin of 49 percent to 50 percent.